byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 # **Tridy**

-Tridy (pronounced "tree-dee") was formed as a response to common generalized data storage formats such as XML, JSON, or YAML that normally represent data 'as-is', meaning where an object (as a subcollection of data) is to be represented multiple times, it must also exist and be copied to the same number of locations.
+Tridy (pronounced "tree-dee") was formed as a response to common generalized data storage formats such as JSON, or YAML, or XML that normally represent data 'as-is', meaning where an object (as a subcollection of data) is to be represented multiple times, it must also exist and be copied to the same number of locations.
 This is likely to create considerable redundancy in a large number of situations where these common markdown formats would often be used, and while Tridy does not do away with it from the back-end (nor is it supposed to), it can at least do away with it from the front.

 TridyDB provides a language and software solution for working with data that is hierarchically-structured without necessitating a great deal of separation between how the data is stored versus how it is used and presented.
 Notably, it is not intended to be as a replacement for SQL or even NoSQL as a general data storage solution, as while Tridy may solve some redundancies, it is not designed to be efficient.
 The data it manages is still duplicated redundantly in the back-end where it appears more than once, which is not the case with relational systems.
 That, of course, isn't mentioning the tons of other optimizations that so far exist in other SQL and NoSQL database systems.